Overview

 3) Location

-Actions can take place in developing countries.
+Actions can take place in developing countries worldwide.

 4) Budget